StewedDownSteve/TicketTrackerFullStack/README.md

-# TicketTrackerFullStack
+# Super Cool Ticket Tracker (Fullstack)
-I took a demo ticket tracker thatt i had built with local storage(HTML, CSS, JS) and turned it into a full stack application.
+I took a demo ticket tracker that i had built with local storage(HTML, CSS, JS) and turned it into a full-stack application.
 I rebuilt it as a CRUD app using MVC structure.
-It was a great journey of taking a protype and then fully fleshing it out and adding more styling!
+It was a great journey of taking a prototype and then fully fleshing it out and adding more styling!